Khaled Azab: Education and career

 Khaled Muhammad Mustafa Azab was born in Kafr El Sheikh Governorate in Egypt on 18 May 1966.
 He graduated from Cairo University and obtained a bachelor's degree in Archeology in 1988.
 Then he obtained a master's degree in "Islamic Jurisprudence in Civil Architecture in the cities of Cairo and Rashid in the Mamluk and Ottoman eras" in 1995.
-The he obtained his doctorate in 2002 and his thesis entitled "Political Transformations and their impact on architecture of Cairo from the Ayyubid era until the era of Khedive Ismail".
+He obtained his doctorate in 2002 with his thesis entitled "Political Transformations and their impact on architecture of Cairo from the Ayyubid era until the era of Khedive Ismail".
 Azab worked as the Head of the sector of projects and Central Services in Bibliotheca Alexcandrina.
 He was also the head of antiquities inspectors from 1994 to 2001.
 He held the position of deputy director in one of the research centers of the Library of Alexandria called "Calligraphy Center" from 2003 until 2009.
 He was also a member in many scientific institutions and societies including a member of the Egyptian Society for Historical Studies, a member of the Association Antiquities and Islamic Arts, a member of the Egyptian Society for Historical Studies, a member of the Egyptian Artier Union, and a member of the Society for the Revival of the Scientific Heritage of Islamic Civilization.
 In addition, Azab also worked as an editor for a number of Arab magazines and newspaper, including the Qatari newspaper "Al Sharq" in Cairo, the London-based newspaper "Al-Hayat", and also worked at "Miskhat" magazine as a managing editor.

 Azab has published 15 books and several studies and analytical research related to history and archaeology.
 In 2014, he won the most important Arab book award from the Arab Thought Foundation for his book "The Jurisprudence of Urbanism: Architecture, Society and the State in Islamic Civilization".
 Azab was also awarded the State Prize for Excellence in the Social Sciences branch by the Supreme Council of Culture in Egypt for all his research work in 2016.